donmccurdy/blog/about.md

 title: About
 ---

-Software Developer with FindTheBest, in Santa Barbara, California.
+Software Developer with FindTheBest, in Santa Barbara.
 Studied Computer Science at Washington University in St. Louis.

 I also exist at various other places on the internet: